wynessgp/sqa-risk-recreation/docs/bva/domain/WildCard.md

 ## BVA Step 1
 Input: A passed in Continent enum from the Risk board

-Output: True/false as to whether the card has a territory of the same continent on it (always true for wild cards)
+Output: True/false as to whether the card has a territory of the same continent on it (always false for wild cards)

 ## BVA Step 2
 Input: Cases (Continent is an enum)